-Publishers first of all have to create advertising space on their websites, register by creating an account with Adsense.
-Ads will be filtered and displayed on publishers websites based on the highest bidder and then publishers will be paid based on their traffic, viewability and clicks they deliver.
+Publishers first of all have to create advertising space on their websites, and register by creating an account with Adsense.
+Ads will be filtered and displayed on publishers’ websites based on the highest bidder and then publishers will be paid based on their traffic, viewability, and clicks they deliver.

-At the same time, the system also bills all advertisers which their ads are showing on your website to collect all the payment and credit your account.
+At the same time, the system also bills all advertisers whose ads are showing on your website to collect all the payments and credit your account.

 Google AdSense Account Creation

-SO after completing your Adsense registration, you will notice some of the options in your newly created account will be grey.
+So, after completing your Adsense registration, you will notice some of the options in your newly created account will be grey.
 This means you still have some tasks to complete before your account will be fully activated.
-Learn more how to activate your AdSense account here
+Learn more about how to activate your AdSense account here

 Preventing Adsense Account Ban

 Now that you have successfully created and activated your AdSense account.
-The least you could do is to violet AdSense policies.
+The least you could do is to violate AdSense policies.

-Here are things you need to understand to avoid your account been banned.
+Here are things you need to understand to avoid your account being banned.

 Prevent invalid clicks

-One of the worst things you could is to ask your friends or family members to click on your Ads in order to earn you more money.
-In some cases, new publishers engage in shady deals or join some ad clicking groups in order to get more clicks and views.
+One of the worst things you could do is to ask your friends or family members to click on your Ads in order to earn you more money.
+In some cases, new publishers engage in shady deals or join ad-clicking groups in order to get more clicks and views.

-This behaviour is highly discouraged and can lead to your account been disabled.
-Adsense team will surely detect this and quickly disable your account.
+This behavior is highly discouraged and can lead to your account being disabled.
+The AdSense team will surely detect this and quickly disable your account.

 Prevent using your code on unsupported language blogs